veenapu/sharing_bikes_challenge/README.md

 ![User_Trips_by_Gender_by_Weekday](https://github.com/veenapu/sharing_bikes_challenge/blob/main/Images/User_Trips_by_Gender_by_Weekday.PNG)

+- Most weekday rides are during rush hours between 7 am to 9 am and 5 pm to 7pm.
+- Weekend rides are highest from 10 am to 7pm.
+- Those rides are mostly taken by male bike users.

 ## Summary:
 The analysis shows high activity in New York in the month of Aug.
 2019.
 Most rides are taken by male users during rush hour in the morning and evening.
 This is probably due to the fact the bike service is used as an alternative to the public transportation.